-SOCL 101 Society in a Global Age
+- SOCL 101 Society in a Global Age

-SOCL 121 Social Problems
+- SOCL 121 Social Problems

-SOCL 122 Race and Ethnic Relations
+- SOCL 122 Race and Ethnic Relations

-SOCL 123 Mass Media and Popular Culture
+- SOCL 123 Mass Media and Popular Culture

 - SOCL 125 Chicago: Growth of a Metropolis

 - SOCL 145 Religion and Society

-SOCL 171 Sex and Gender
+- SOCL 171 Sex and Gender

-In addition, the previous Core requirement for one Civic Engagement course has been broadened to include a wider range of courses, and the name for this requirement has been changed to Engaged Learning.
+In addition, an Engaged Learning course is required.
 The following courses in sociology satisfy this requirement.
 Selected sections of other courses may satisfy this requirement, such as a section of SOCL 101 that includes service-learning.
 Those course sections will be listed on LOCUS each semester.

-SOCL 127 Social Analysis and Social Action
+- SOCL 127 Social Analysis and Social Action

-SOCL/PLSC 335 Urban Semester Seminar
+- SOCL/PLSC 335 Urban Semester Seminar

-SOCL 380 Internship
+- SOCL 380 Internship